archavka/List.am/Use Case models.md

 Register User.
-n order to get personalized or restricted information, place orders or do other specialized actions a new user must register a username(email) and password.
+In order to get personalized or restricted information, place orders or do other specialized actions a new user must register a username(email) and password.

 Basic Flow:
 Step 1.The use case start when a user indicates that he wants to register.